-More about Galichica National Park
+National Park Galichica

-The Park has distinctive relief characteristics: the high mountain peaks that often exceed 2000m altitude, the pastures with numerous herbs which are a special ornament of the mountain landscape and the impressive caves from the glacial epoch.
+The Park has distinctive relief characteristics: the high mountain peaks that often exceed 2000 m altitude, the pastures with numerous herbs which are a special ornament of the mountain landscape, and the impressive caves from the glacial epoch.

-The flora and fauna are interesting in its diversity, the flora covers more than 800 species and the fauna is presented with 10 amphibians, 18 reptiles, 124 birds and 18 mammals.
+The flora and fauna are interesting in its diversity, the flora covers more than 800 species and the fauna is presented with 10 amphibians, 18 reptiles, 124 birds, and 18 mammals.

-the springs of the Ohrid Lake near the monastery of St Naum and the impressive small island in the Prespa Lake well familiar as the island of snakes, contribute to create a complete picture for the park.
+The park is not a developed ski center but you can experience its scenic beauty during the warmer periods of the year.
+Hiking, mountaineering, biking, paragliding as well as the offer from the development of rural tourism, contribute to a better enjoyment in the extraordinary beauty.
+The numerous cultural monuments in the Park area, with their historical and artistic value, as well as the two symbols of the park under its strict protection, the springs of the Ohrid Lake near the monastery of St Naum and the impressive small island in the Prespa Lake well familiar as the island of snakes, contribute to creating a complete picture for the park.
 If you are willing to experience the most beautiful panorama you have ever seen, two beautiful lakes caressing the mountain massif, from one side the Lake of Ohrid and from the other side on a higher altitude the Prespa Lake, you must explore this National Park that will leave you speechless.